silvercart/customhtmlform/docs/en/2-How-to-extend-a-CustomHtmlForm.md

 Therefor copy SilverCart's default template “SilvercartAddAddressForm.ss” out of ”/silvercart/templates/Layout” into your projects template directory.

-Your silverstripe directory structure should look like this now:
+Your silverstripe directory structure should look like this:

 	+ assets
 	+ cms